slava-basko/functional-php/docs/functions.md

 ```

 ### identity
-Does nothing, return the parameter supplied to it.
+Return the parameter supplied to it.

 ```php
 identity(1); // 1